ashleyrabanales/p2_rabanales/README.md

 - Graph 1
-In graph 1 is a line graph visual of the total of suicides by race, enthinicity, and gender from the twelve months of the year 2012, 2013, and 2014.
+In graph 1 is a line graph visual of the total of suicides by race, enthinicity, and gender from the twelve months of the following years 2012, 2013, and 2014.
 From the ages of 0-17, 18-24, 25-44, 45-64, 65+.
+The highest rate of suicides are in the age group between 45-64 and the lowest group 0-17.

 - Graph 2
 In graph 2 is a line graph visual with the numbers of suicides by race,ethnicity,and age